 There’s nothing like waking up with sore muscles from adventuring in the great outdoors.
 Give yourself a day to recover with a day trip eastward into Central Oregon.
 On the way to Camp Sherman, 25 miles northeast of Clear Lake, stop at the lovely Head of the Metolius Observation Site.
 Here the Metolius River makes its bubbly headwaters at Black Butte, where it seeps through porous rocks to flow to the other side.
 Back in town, find what you need at the historic, 100-year-old Camp Sherman Store on the banks of the Metolius River.
 Satisfy your hunger at the deli with a menu of fresh sandwiches, breakfast burritos, pastries, coffee and burgers.
 And visit the local experts at Metolius River Outfitters fly shop, within the general store, for gear and information on fishing lessons.

 After Camp Sherman, head into Sisters, 20 miles southeast, for plenty of outdoorsy charm, Old West spirit and a love for the arts.
 Pop into the boutiques and galleries, bike through the compact downtown, and consider planning your trip around major annual events such as the Sisters Rodeo (June), Sisters Outdoor Quilt Show (July), Sisters Rhythm & Brews music festival (August) and Sisters Folk Festival (September).
-To avoid summer-time crowds, come in the fall and be rewarded with stunning fall foliage and less-trafficked trails.
+To avoid summer-time crowds, come in the fall and be rewarded with stunning foliage and less-trafficked trails.